EAMS Onboarding for MAHs (Access, Teams, Workflows, and Day-to-Day Setup)

 When should MAHs escalate an alert?

-Escalation is appropriate when standard investigation cannot progress, when patterns indicate potential systemic issues (same SKU, batch, market, or location), or when NMVO coordination is required to maintain end-user anonymity and move the case forward.
+Escalation is appropriate when standard investigation cannot progress; when patterns indicate potential systemic issues across the same SKU, batch, market, or location; or when NMVO coordination is required to maintain end-user anonymity and move the case forward.
+Once escalated, the alert is marked "Escalated" and highlighted so all users concerned by the alert can see the status.
+From a patient safety and compliance perspective, national authorities should be informed about a suspected falsification as soon as technical reasons can be ruled out -- escalation should not be delayed when approaching that threshold.

 What evidence should MAHs request first?